 Codependency treatment can help you regain control over your life.

 You don’t have to sacrifice YOUR NEEDS for other people.
 You can learn how to STAND UP FOR YOURSELF and what you want or need.
 Therapist Enid De Jesus provides counseling in her Miramar, Florida office, and online in the state of Florida for women who struggle with codependency.
 During therapy, Enid will help you understand what thoughts and feelings are causing this behavior.
 Then, she will help you learn new ways to think about your life and the things that upset you so you can move forward in a healthier way.
 Oftentimes, people who are codependent become anxious before social gatherings, dates, or family events.
 So, she will also teach you coping techniques to deal with this anxiety and any feelings of inadequacy that may arise.
+Also, if you’re an HSP woman, you may be struggling with the anxiety these feelings bring up.
 Ultimately, her goal is to help you feel EMPOWERED and understand just how awesome you are!

-Begin Codependency Treatment in Miramar, FL with Online Therapy in Florida:
+Begin Codependency Treatment with Online Therapy in Florida:

 Reach out to Counseling Solutions of Boward.
 Schedule a free 20-minute consultation on a video platform,